 Note: You can get a 3 or 12 month NHS Prescription Prepayment Certificate online.
 That could save you money if you buy a lot of prescribed medicines.

-The VED rules for taxing first registered cars change from April 2017.
+The VED (Vehicle Excise Duty) rules for taxing first registered cars changed in April 2017.

 New cars bought on or after April the 1st must be zero-emission to get road tax exemption.